George1Meshveliani/Docker-php-nginx-composer-mysql-mongodb-adminer-phpmyadmin/README.md

-If use old versions of OS, change version '3.8' with version '3.3' or '2.2' inside of docker-compose.yml file
+If you use old versions of OS, change version '3.8' with version '3.3' or '2.2' inside of docker-compose.yml file